IBM Cloud Docs

 End of Marketing: As of 31 October 2025, new deployments of VMware Solutions offerings are no longer available for new customers.
 Existing customers can still use and expand their active VMware® workloads on IBM Cloud®.
 For more information, see End of Marketing for VMware on IBM Cloud.

-After you deployed VMware vCloud Usage Meter, configure it by completing the following steps in VMware vSphere® Web Client:
+After you deployed VMware vCloud Usage Meter, configure it in VMware vSphere® Web Client.
+Find out how to configure Usage Meter in the following video.

 1. Log in to the VMware vCloud Usage Meter virtual machine (VM).